Periodicities in a multiply connected geometry from quenched dynamics: Holographic Mapping

-Holographically, we propose a toy model in the boundary field theory to mimic the LP experiment, which consists of a thin-walled cylinder threading by an axial magnetic field.
-That is we set the periodic boundary conditions of all the fields along $x$-direction to represent the compact ring, and impose the homogeneous dependence of fields on the $y$-direction indicating the axial direction of the cylinder.
-Therefore, the ansatz for the fields are $\Psi = \Psi(t,z,x), A_{t} = A_{t}(t,z,x), A_x=A_x(t,z,x)$ and $A_z =A_y= 0$.
-Without loss of generality, we set the scalar mass square as $m^2= -2$.
-The asymptotic behaviors of fields near $z\to0$ are $A_\mu\sim a_\mu+b_\mu z+\mathcal{O}(z^2), \Psi= z\left(\Psi_0+\Psi_1 z+\mathcal{O}(z^2)\right)$.
+in which $\Delta_{\pm}$ is the conformal dimension of the dual scalar operator in the boundary field theory.
+As $m^2= -2$, $\Delta_-=1$ and $\Delta_+=2$.
+Then the asymptotic behavior of scalar field near $z\to0$ is $\Psi= z\left(\Psi_0+\Psi_1 z+\dots\right)$, which is easy to be calculated numerically.
 From the dictionary of gauge-gravity duality, $a_t, a_x$ and $\Psi_0$ are interpreted as the chemical potential, potentials of the spatial component of gauge fields and source of scalar operators on the boundary, respectively.
 Correspondingly, $b_t, b_x$ and $\Psi_1$ are related to the charge density $\rho$, the conserved current $J_x$ and condensate of the order parameter $\langle O\rangle$.
 At the horizon $z_h$, we set $A_t(z_h)=0$ and the regular finite boundary conditions for other fields.
 At the boundary $z\to0$, we impose $\Psi_0=0$ in the standard quantization \cite{Hartnoll:2008vx} and set the Dirichlet boundary conditions for $A_x$.